Hebrew Orphan Home

 The Orphanage was closed in 1923.
 It became West Baltimore General Hospital (1923-1945) and later was known as Lutheran Hospital of Maryland (1945-1989) (where this writer was born).

 While researching area orphanages, I found the officers and Superintendent of the Hebrew Orphan Society.
 For the most part, the officers and past Presidents and Superintendents were German.
-I pulled the 1900 census so I could do the same as above for the German Orphanage, Augsburg and St. Andrews.
+I pulled the 1900 census so I could do for the Hebrew home as we have done for the German Orphanage, Augsburg and St. Andrews.
 I was surprised to learn that there were very few children of German heritage residing in this home.
 See nativity chart below.
 Of the 68 children residents in 1900:

 First Chairman-Emanuel Hess